Simmons Hanly Conroy represents 65-year-old construction supervisor with mesothelioma against J-M Manufacturing

-Simmons attorneys Scott Peebles and Robert Woodward and shareholders Tim Thompson and Benjamin Goldstein represented Morgan and his wife in Norris Morgan and Lori Morgan vs CBS Corporation, et al., Case No. BC695605 in Los Angeles Superior Court.
+Simmons Hanly Conroy mesothelioma lawyers Scott Peebles and Robert Woodward and Shareholders Tim Thompson and Benjamin Goldstein represented Morgan and his wife in Norris Morgan and Lori Morgan vs CBS Corporation, et al., Case No. BC695605 in Los Angeles Superior Court.

 “After examining the evidence, the jury found J-MM made a calculated business decision to use asbestos, and Norris and his family are suffering for it,” said Thompson, who led the team that handled the family’s mesothelioma case.
 “Norris should have never been diagnosed with cancer because he never should have been exposed to asbestos.
 This result is fair and holds the defendant accountable for its actions.”